History · The 20th Century · Lesson 01

 Oct 2 Oct 15 Nov 1 Nov 15 Dec 5 peak advance Rasputitsa stops everything frozen ground = movement again, but cold FAST SLOW

-The Wehrmacht advanced almost nothing for three weeks.
-The window to take Moscow before winter — already narrowed by Kiev — closed.
+For three weeks in October 1941, the German army moved almost nothing.
+The window to take Moscow before winter — already too narrow because of Kiev — closed.

-In a war planned to last 8 weeks, three weeks of mud is the difference between victory and catastrophe.
+In a war planned to last 8 weeks, three weeks of doing nothing is the difference between winning and losing.
+The Germans had now lost both.

 06 The winter